Sayalave/python_basics_training/README.md

 ```
 cd ~/python_basics_training
 ```
-* Source your virtual environment and install requirements:
+* Tell git that you don't want to commit the changes you've made to the homework or session notebooks.
+This means that every time you run the following command you will restore the notebooks in the directories `homeworks` and `sessions` to the version in the repository.
 ```
-source ve/bin/activate && pip install -r requirements.txt
+git checkout -- . && git pull
 ```

 ## How to work on a homework
-* You should have a directory with your work named `mywork_{yourname}` within the python_basics_training directory.
+* You should have a directory for your work named `mywork` within the python_basics_training directory.
 For example, mine should be `mywork_salvador`
 * In the directory `homeworks` you will find the raw version of the homeworks.
-* Copy the notebook with the homework that you want to work on from the `homeworks` directory to the `mywork_{yourname}` directory.
+* Copy the notebook with the homework that you want to work on from the `homeworks` directory to the `mywork` directory.
-* You can work on the notebooks that you just copied to `mywork_{yourname}`.
+* You can work on the notebooks that you just copied to `mywork`.